martrapp/astro-vtbot/README.md

 - A component that identifies and activates the current link in a persistent navigation bar
 - A component that preloads images used in view transitions (including load indicator)
-- A component that simplifies the creation of pages with multiple different transitions

 ### Development support